 Effects from Reservoir Releases to CBD/Yolo Bypass

-Longfin smelt would not be affected by summer/fall flow releases from the CBD because the species occurs well downstream of the Delta at this point in its life cycle (see Appendix 11A; Merz et al. 2013).
+Longfin smelt would not be affected by summer/fall flow releases from the CBD because the species occurs well downstream of the Delta at this point in its life cycle (Appendix 11A) (Merz et al. 2013).

 Entrainment

 Key hydrodynamic variables influencing longfin smelt entrainment risk at the south Delta export facilities include Old and Middle River flow (Grimaldo et al. 2009) and flow in the lower San Joaquin River near Jersey Point (QWEST) (California Department of Fish and Game 2009).
-During the main winter-spring months of potential adult, larval, and juvenile longfin smelt entrainment risk (i.e., December through May), CalSim modeling indicates little difference in Old and Middle River flows between the NAA and Alternatives 1–3 (Appendix 5B3: Figures 5B3-6-9 through 5B3-6-14).
-There was also little difference in QWEST between Alternatives 1–3 and NAA for the key larval entrainment months of January through March (Tables QWESTjan, QWESTfeb, and QWESTmar).
-This, together with the fact that south Delta entrainment risk for longfin smelt would continue to be limited based on the California Department of Fish and Wildlife (2020) SWP ITP under the NAA and Alternatives 1–3, suggests that the effect from Alternatives 1–3 on longfin smelt south Delta entrainment risk would be similar to the NAA.
+During the main winter-spring months of potential adult, larval, and juvenile longfin smelt entrainment risk (i.e., December through May), CALSIM modeling indicates little difference in Old and Middle River flows between the NAA and Alternatives 1, 2, and 3 (Appendix 5B3: Figures 5B3-6-9 through 5B3-6-14).
+There was also little difference in QWEST between Alternatives 1, 2, and 3 and the NAA for the key larval entrainment months of January through March (Tables 11-60, 11-61, and 11-62).
+California Department of Fish and Game (2009) showed that longfin smelt salvage divided by prior fall midwater trawl index is positively correlated with higher mean December–March X2.
+CALSIM modeling indicates that there would be little difference in mean December-March X2 between the NAA and Alternatives 1, 2, and 3 (Table 11-63).
+This and the small differences between Old and Middle River flows and QWEST, together with the fact that south Delta entrainment risk for longfin smelt would continue to be limited based on the California Department of Fish and Wildlife (2020) SWP ITP under the NAA and Alternatives 1, 2, and 3, suggests that the effect from Alternatives 1, 2, and 3 on longfin smelt south Delta entrainment risk would be similar to the NAA.
 As discussed for delta smelt, differences in Barker Slough Pumping Plant diversions would occur during July–August and would be relatively small (10–20 cfs); the timing of these differences would not result in a change in entrainment risk to longfin smelt because the species is downstream of the Delta at this time of year.